Life is too short to drink bad tea

-We are excited to introduce a new tea from Local Tea Company, Bertha Palmer Centennial Tea honoring a pioneering Sarasota woman.
-A soothing herbal rooibos with licorice root, fennel, peppermint and lemon verbena, Bertha Palmer Centennial Tea is delicious hot or iced, and naturally caffeine-free.
-This tea is the newest addition to the Celebrating Sarasota Collection of Tea introduced in November of last year.
+We introduce a new tea called Bertha Palmer Centennial Tea.
+This tea is an herbal rooibos with licorice root, fennel, peppermint and lemon verbena.
+Delicious hot or iced, this rooibos is naturally caffeine-free.
+We add this tea to the Celebrating Sarasota Collection of Teas.

-When Mrs. Potter Palmer (Bertha Honoré Palmer), the well-traveled and powerful Chicago socialite, first set eyes on Sarasota in 1910, she proclaimed ‘Here is heaven at last’.
+For instance, when Mrs. Potter Palmer (Bertha Honoré Palmer) first set eyes on Sarasota in 1910, she proclaimed ‘Here is heaven at last’.

-She soon owned 80,000 acres of what is now Sarasota County, operated a successful ranch, and made her graceful winter home and gardens at The Oaks on Historic Spanish Point.
+She came to own more than 80,000 acres of what is now Sarasota County.
+In addition, Palmer operated a successful ranch, and made her winter home at The Oaks on Historic Spanish Point.

-Sarasota County celebrates the 2010 centennial of her arrival and honors the significant impact Mrs. Palmer made on our culturally rich and prosperous community.
-Please join us in raising a cuppa Bertha Palmer Centennial Tea to this incredible woman!
+Sarasota County celebrates the 2010 centennial of her arrival.
+All are invited to honor the significant impact Mrs. Palmer made to our culturally rich community.
+Please raise a cuppa Bertha Palmer Centennial Tea to this incredible woman!

-Bertha Palmer Centennial Tea joins Selby Select, Mote Beach Tea, Mable’s Rose Rooibos and Van Wezel Anniversa-Tea in the Celebrating Sarasota Collection of Teas available at online at www.LocalTeaCo.com
+Bertha Palmer Centennial Tea joins Selby Select, Mote Beach Tea, Mable’s Rose Rooibos and Van Wezel Anniversa-Tea in the Celebrating Sarasota Collection of Teas.
+In conclusion, all of thiese teas are available at www.LocalTeaCo.com

 At Local Tea Company we have a great selection of tea to suit many different tastes.
 Some of our holiday favorites are listed at the end of this post with links to our online shop.
 Whatever your gift choice, I believe there are many very special reasons to be excited about both giving and receiving of TEA…